queenofdowntime/square-one/tutorials/new-project-setup.md

 From now on, for every project or tutorial you do, take notes on what you learn like this so that you keep them together with the code you write.

+#### Congratulations!
+You now know about basic project management.
+Keep going to learn more :).

+# Bonus points section!
+(More complex git flow)
 ## Part 8: Creating a work in progress branch
 Let's add a new feature to our "Hello World!" program: right now it only greets the world, but it would be cool if it could say hello to specific people.